-The only frederic malle of the original FM collection that gives me pause.
-I cannot smell much beyond possibly way overripe Melon and an overwhelming sense of sweetness.
-I do normally try not to give perfumes a poor rating if it's solely due to differences of personal taste, but i think that one's feelings about UPdT are basically whether you want to smell like over ripe melon. upon subsequent wearings, if I strained and thought about it, I imagined that I could detect citric and herbal tones.
+Overripe Melon and an overwhelming sense of sweet sharpness drowns out the other accords and is both a bit nauseating and headache inducing.
+I do normally try not to give perfumes a poor rating if it's solely due to differences of personal taste, but it's difficult in this case.
+I do agree with the reviewer below that stated that PdT smells like a modern fruity floral, so in that sense, given it's age and history, it is an incredible achievement.
 I also sought out vintage diorella EdT (which I found initially much more challenging to wear, but ultimately not nearly as problematic as UPdT).
 Also UPdT is very tenacious.
 You have to scrub to get the sweetness off the skin.

-I don't find fruit normally an issue. in fact I wear vintage rochas femme (plum); vintage Patou colony (pineapple chypre); mitsouko (peach chypre); shiseido feminitie de bois (sweet dried fruit oriental) and lutens bois en fruit and probably others.
+I do wear some fruit fragrances and some chypres tinged with fruit: vintage rochas femme and vintage Guerlain parure extrait (plum); vintage Patou colony (pineapple chypre); mitsouko (peach chypre); shiseido feminitie de bois (sweet dried fruit oriental); etc. .
 I will continued to try a spritz when I am home alone or when i am outside and well ventilated and not likely to trouble others.
 I feel I should keep trying since the romance of the story and the idea of Routnitska's genius was my justification to purchase a full bottle.
 I don't mind smelling like a grapefruit or an orange or a bitter orange, as i I wear guerlain aqua allegoria pamplemousse, atelier orange sanguine and Hermes orange vert regularly in the summer.
 But, they aren't as sweet or watery fruit accord.

 Edit: I saw green and vetiver listed in the notes of UPdT somewhere.
 Perhaps I will try a dab of something green or chypre underneath to see if it becomes less melon on me.
 Though, the thought of being unable to scrub off that mix (given that my oakmoss chypre scents are monsters in and of themselves) is somewhat daunting,